 Code should check for both erroneous inputs from the user and also invalid data being passed from other parts of the Mercury compiler.
 You should also always check to make sure that the routines that you call have succeeded; make sure you don't silently ignore failures.
 (This last point almost goes without saying in Mercury, but is particularly important to bear in mind if you are writing any C code or shell scripts, or if you are interfacing with the OS.)

-Calls to error/1 should always indicate an internal software error, not merely incorrect inputs from the user, or failure of some library routine or system call.
-In the compiler, use unexpected/2 or sorry/2 from compiler_util.m rather than error/1.
-Use expect/3 from compiler_util rather than require/2.
+Calls to error/1, directly or indirectly, should always indicate an internal software error, not merely incorrect inputs from the user, or failure of some library routine or system call.
+In the compiler, do not call error/1 directly; call it indirectly using unexpected/2 or sorry/2 from compiler_util.m.
+Likewise, use expect/3 from compiler_util.m rather than require/2.

 Error messages from the runtime system should begin with the text "Mercury Runtime:", preferably by using the MR_fatal_error() routine.